jeannafta/trajnetplusplusbaselines/README.rst

 **2.2 Query**

 To accurately predict the trajectory of the primary agent, some important features need to be learnt from the history of the primary agent.
 A batch feat was generated from 9 previous observations.
-Then a 2 layers MLP (Projection Head) encode the history observations into an 8-dimensional  embedding  vector.
+Here we have chosen to keep only the first prediction (prediction at time 0 of the batch feat), for the calculation of the query, but this will be improved in milestone 3.
+Then a 2 layers MLP (Projection Head) was used to encode the history of observations into an 8-dimensional  embedding  vector.

 .. figure:: docs/train/Time.png